Brügge–Lüdenscheid railway: Current situation

 In addition, since the late 1990s a proposal has been under consideration to build a station at Lüdenscheider Kreishaus to serve the large surrounding population.
 However, because of the problems of the location (a site in a deep cutting or possibly with underground platforms), it would have very high costs.
 Therefore, investigations have focused on the relocation of Lüdenscheid station and the project is being pursued no further for the time being.

 By 2010, work commenced on the reconstruction of Lüdenscheid station.
 First the disused buildings were demolished and contaminated land was remediated.
 An improved rail/bus interchange is also part of the development program.
 A single track was laid on the northwestern edge of the station precinct along the existing street of Bahnhofallee and further up on the slope old Protestant cemetery.
 The new platform was put into operation on 8 June 2009.

 A plan presented in 1997 for a Hagen Regionalstadtbahn (Regionalstadtbahn Hagen), which included the Volme Valley Railway from Dortmund via Hagen to Lüdenscheid as a light rail to operate directly from Dortmund city centre via Hagen city centre to central Lüdenscheid, was rejected for cost reasons, despite its traffic-related benefits.

-In addition, a direct rail service from 2015 Lüdenscheid to Cologne (RB25, the Oberbergische Bahn) has been recently reconfirmed and was reopened in 2015.
+A direct rail service from 2015 Lüdenscheid to Cologne (RB25, the Oberbergische Bahn) was reopened in 2015.
 Lüdenscheid-Brügge station has become a transportation hub.